 Changes in Customer Behavior

-One of the more clear signs that you may need a digital rebrand is an adjustment in how consumers engage with your business.
-This isn’t likely to be an issue if only a minor percentage of customers are making changes.
-However, if you see consistent issues with a large segment of your patrons, it may be your brand isn’t retaining their attention in quite the same way it had previously.
+One of the clearer signs that you may need a digital rebrand is a shift in how consumers engage with your business.
+This isn’t likely to be a major issue if only a minor percentage of customers are making changes.
+However, if you notice consistent engagement issues, it may be your brand isn’t effectively capturing your audience’s attention.

 In order to respond effectively and efficiently, it’s vital to make regular analyses of consumer behavior.
 Among the most effective ways to achieve this is through tracking visitor activities on your website and ecommerce store.
-Most often, this is achieved through using cookies to monitor the actions of each user or trackers embedded in the code.
+Most often, using cookies to monitor the actions of each user or trackers embedded in the code will do the trick.
 Over time, this builds up an accurate picture of consumer interactions and what aspects of the site are influencing their changes.
 You can use this data to inform your digital rebranding decisions and improve user experience.

 It may be the case that the sign your business needs a digital rebrand isn’t necessarily a direct disruption between you and your consumers.
 Rather, it may be the cumulative knock-on effect of various aspects of your internal operations.
 Any elements of discord, disorganization, or toxicity within your organization can impact the efficacy and reputation of your business.